JayNakum/blog/6/OceanRendering.md

 ![ocean_water.gif](../assets/6/ocean_water.gif)
 ## Future Work
 Well, even though we have implemented one of the most popular water rendering technique, we are still a long way from achieving a AAA quality ocean water simulation.
-#### Wave Cascades
+- Wave Cacades
-The current output is of a 128 x 128 grid with a 128 x 128 displacement texture.
-For a large sized ocean simulation we can increase the displacement texture size only so much before even the FFT starts taking a lot of GPU time.
-One of the major benefit of using FFT is that it results fully tile able heightmaps.
-So instead of increasing the texture resolution, we tile it.
-Since there are so many waves, tiling will not be noticeable to begin with, however since we are always after better quality, we can implement wave cascading.
-In wave cascading, we generate multiple heightmaps with varying spectrum parameters.
-For example three heightmaps.
-- Heightmap0 contains only the larger amplitude waves ie the waves that are in meters of height.
-- Heightmap1 contains a slightly reduced amplitude and higher frequency waves.
-- Heightmap2 contains low amplitude high frequency waves.
-And for the mesh tile near to camera, we use a Heightmap0 + Heightmap1 + Heightmap2.
-The tiles that are a bit far, we only use Heightmap0 + Heightmap1, and so on...
+- Foam
-#### Foam and Spray
+- Spray
+- Buoyancy Simulation
+- Lighting

-Two of the most important part of water that we have not looked into at all.
-The generation of foam in the troughs of the waves and spray particles wave peaks and collisions.
+The generation of foam in the troughs of the waves.
 In the pixel shader, I implemented a quick trick by tweaking the base color based on the height.
 And it gives a slightly greyish tone to the troughs.
 However, this is not actual foam calculation.
 ```C++
 float depthFactor = 1.0 + min(0.0, displacementY) * 0.2;
 float4 baseWaterColor = baseColor * depthFactor;
 ```
-#### Buoyancy Simulation
-To allow players to interact with water we need buoyancy physics simulation that can bob up an down any objects placed in water.
-### Lighting
-Water by nature reflects and refracts light.
-Meaning that more sophisticated light techniques are required for even a basic looking water.
-Ocean environment can further be extended by techniques such as water caustics, god rays, under water lighting simulation, etc.
 ## Conclusion
-We have come a long way starting from dipping our toes and all the way to swimming into the water rendering.
-However we are still far from diving into the ocean and many iterations on this tech will slowly get us there.
+Starting from dipping our toes to swimming into the water rendering.
+However this is still far from diving into the ocean.
+The FFT technique is just the first 50% of ocean water rendering, the lights are the other 50% and many iterations on this tech will slowly get it there.